josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 # Class Components

-## Javascript function prototypes and ES6 classes
+## Review: JavaScript function prototypes and ES6 classes

 Javascript is a prototype-based language, with a style of object-oriented programming that makes use of cloning rather than classes.
 Javascript objects inherit properties and methods from a prototype.